carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 you would want to do this if you were working with large databases.

     SELECT *
-    FROM tcp
+    FROM catalogue
     LIMIT 10;

 ### Unique values

-If we want only the unique values so that we can quickly see what species have been sampled we use `DISTINCT`
+If we want only the unique values so that we can quickly see what authors have been cataloged we use `DISTINCT`

     SELECT DISTINCT author
-    FROM authors;
+    FROM catalogue;

 If we select more than one column, then the distinct pairs of values are returned

     SELECT DISTINCT author, eebo
-    FROM authors;
+    FROM catalogue;

 ### Calculated values